Frequently Asked Questions

 - Are there Vegan dining options?

-Wesleyan University was named the 2009 Most Vegetarian-Friendly College in the United States by Peta2.
+Wesleyan University was named the 2009 and 2013 Most Vegetarian-Friendly College in the United States by Peta2.
 According to the Peta2 website, “the acclaimed liberal arts college, which has a history of social justice activism, lives up to the hype when it comes to vegan options.
 Some of the creative choices offered include veggie chicken red curry with steamed broccolini and organic jasmine rice, three-mushroom vegan ragu with penne pasta, and barbecue seitan.
 Bon Appetit employs a talented chef who specializes in this delicious vegan fare, open to all who choose to enjoy it!

 - Is there a Halal program on campus?

 Students wishing to purchase Halal proteins may do so through bulk orders available at WesShop; additionally WesShop sells Halal to go meals which are very popular.
 In addition the Usdan Marketplace dinners, Monday thorugh Thursday Classics station is always Halal friendly (protein is Halal).